thomascampagnolo97/sign_language_ML/README.md

 Here again the best solution in terms of accuracy was found using the SVC algorithm with Gaussian kernel, even though Random Forest reached a similar result consuming much less time to execute the learning process.
 From comparing the computational times of the previous tables with each others we can see how it generally increase when using larger datasets.
-This allows to conclude that the complexity of the problem is quadratically proportional to the number of samples O(n^2).
+This allows to conclude that the complexity of the problem is quadratically proportional to the number of samples $O(n^2)$ for SVC while $O(nd)$ for Random Forest.

 The main differences between SVC models and LinearSVC are related to the fact that they make use of different libraries for implementing SVM (respectively `libsvm` and `liblinear` ), and to the usage of a different multi-class classification strategy: One-Vs-One for SVC and One-Vs-Rest for LinearSVC.
 Instead, RandomForest Classifier doesn't need the process of GridSearch for the hyperparameters and for this reason, computationally speaking, it requires less times to fit the data.